DougChisholm/LogicAppsWorkshop01/README.md

 This workshop shows how to use Azure Logic Apps to transform and transfer files from Azure Storage Accounts.
 It also includes optional elements to understand the power of Infrasctructure as Code, CICD and Azure AI Foundry for modernising legacy workflows.

-- Create a resource group in Azure called "rg-logic-apps-workshop"
+- Create a resource group in Azure called "rg-logic-apps-workshop".
-- Install Azure CLI
+- Install Azure CLI.
-- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s)
+- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s).
-- Use Azure extension in VS Code to deploy the Logic App Workflow JSON to the Logic App
+- Use Azure extension in VS Code to deploy the Logic App Workflow JSON to the Logic App.
+- Update the Logic apps connectors.
+- Add a new file to the first storage account and see it trigger the Logic app.
+- Optional extension: Create a Logic Apps Standard Plan in Azure portal and link to GitHUb for CICD (then change the JSON in workflow and commit to GitHub to deploy)
+- Optional extension: Create a Azure AI Foundry Endpoint and an extra step in the workflow to rename the file based on its contents using the prompt below

 ## Install Azure CLI from terminal:
 Windows: winget install --exact --id Microsoft.AzureCLI (then restart terminal)